asyl/ArcAnimator/README.md

 ===
 - Library uses Jake Wharton's <a href="https://github.com/JakeWharton/NineOldAndroids/">NineOldAndroids</a> to support 2.3.+ devices.
 - Ozodrukh's <a href="https://github.com/ozodrukh/CircularReveal">CircularReveal</a> helped to create awesome TransitionLoop Demo

+Thanks
+===
+I want to thank <a href="https://github.com/SherzodAgzamov">Sherzod Agzamov</a> for helping to solve some Geometry problems & <a href="https://github.com/ozodrukh">Ozodrukh</a> for support and tips that help to make this library.

 License
 --------